vspw/ranger_automation_assist/README.md

 If autoIdentifyAttributes is true:-

-First, find a list of directories under a depth 2 for path "/data/base".
+**First**, find a list of directories under a depth 2 for path "/data/base".
 Lets call these "depth-paths"
 ```
   /data/base/hr/oregon
   /data/base/hr/alaska